TN 43 (06-24)

 Prior education, training, or work experience is relevant if it would permit achievement of the work goal without a step or expense listed in the PASS.
 For information regarding what an individual who had an earlier PASS must demonstrate before a new PASS can be approved, see SI 00870.006E.1. in this section.

 EXAMPLE: Jim, who receives SSDI and SSI benefits, submits a PASS with the work goal of being a pathologist.
 Jim has a bachelor's degree in history.
-He also received some medical training when he worked as an Emergency Medical Technician (EMT).
+They also received some medical training when they worked as an Emergency Medical Technician (EMT).
 Jim's PASS includes milestones of receiving a degree in biology in 4 years, completing medical school in 4 years, serving 1 year as an intern and 2 years as a resident in order to become a pathologist.

 7. Supported-employment goals